 If you are thinking, “This kinda looks familiar.”
 You’re right!
 A photograph of the Wave was one of the options as a desktop background for Windows 7.
 And I guess before there was Instagram and Pinterest people would wonder about that photo and start asking questions about where in the world it was taken.

 The area is managed by the Bureau of Land Management (BLM), part of the United States Department of the Interior.
 The area is very sensitive, many of the rock formations including the Wave are fairly fragile and you have to be cautious of where you step, not just for your own safety but to preserve rock formations that took millions of years to form.

 Because of the sensitive nature of this area, the BLM only issues permits for a maximum of 64 people to hike the North Coyote Buttes Wilderness Area a day.

 How do I get permits?

 For the online lottery, permits are issued four months in advance by the BLM.
 On the website you will be required to watch a video about the area and what you are about to get yourself into.
 Fill out your information and pick your top 3 dates.
 The website also has a handy chart that lets you see how many people have requested each date so you can make your choices having a better idea of what your odds are.
-TIP: Wait until towards the end of the month to enter, that way you can choose the least crowded dates after everyone else.

 Important things to keep in mind about the permit lottery: